joshithauppari-28/customer-purchase-pattern-analysis/README.md

 Customer Purchase Pattern Analysis
 Project Overview

 This project focuses on analyzing customer shopping data to understand purchase behavior, shopping frequency, and spending patterns.
-The objective is to extract meaningful insights that can support business decision-making, such as customer retention strategies, revenue optimization, and targeted marketing.
+The objective is to extract meaningful insights that support business decision-making, including customer retention strategies, revenue optimization, and targeted marketing.

-The project was developed through guided learning and further refined to demonstrate practical skills in data analysis, SQL querying, and business intelligence using industry-relevant tools.
+The project was developed through guided learning and subsequently refined to demonstrate practical skills in data analysis, SQL querying, and business intelligence using industry-relevant tools.

-Tools & Technologies
+🛠 Tools & Technologies

-Python: Pandas
+Python (Pandas)

 SQL

 Power BI